 As you’ll probably see in the video and pictures, my no-measure approach does NOT mean that the planter is super snug on the planters, but that also isn’t a huge deal to me.
 I could have made that a priority and made it more exact, but a little slackness didn’t change the overall look enough to bother me.
 I also know I can reuse these plant stands on other planters of different sizes in the future!

-I’ll be adding plans for both of these soon (hopefully over the weekend — we’re making HUGE progress on the guest bedroom and master bedroom closet designs so I’m eager to jump from this project onto those before we lose steam).
+I’ll be adding plans for both of these soon (hopefully over the weekend — we’re making HUGE progress on the guest bedroom and primary bedroom closet designs so I’m eager to jump from this project onto those before we lose steam).
 Once these two free plans are uploaded to my plans library, I’ll add the links here!
 In the meantime, you can check out other ideas from the #BuildatHome challenge on the links below… some of these might be entirely new accounts to you (I haven’t done a challenge with some of these folks before, so I hope you find some new inspo!).

 - Plywood Key Holder — DIY Huntress